altocodenl/tagaway/readme.md

       - It sets `State.chunks` to the output of `H.computeChunks`.
       - It invokes `scroll` since that will match a responder that calculates chunk visibility.
       - If `State.query.fromDate` is absent from the original query, we scroll to the top.
-      - If `State.query.fromDate` is present, we find the first piv that has a `date` (or `dateup`, if `query.sort` is `upload`) that's the same as `query.fromDate`.
-Then, if its `start` coordinate is greater than the Y-coordinate currently displayed, we scroll down to it within a timeout set to 0ms (if we don't set the timeout, the scroll won't happen since the pivs have to first be placed in the DOM through `set Data.pivs`).
-The purpose of this scroll is to scroll down to the position detemrined by `fromDate`; this should only happen when the user enters to the app through a previous URL that contained a `fromDate` parameter.
+      - If `State.query.fromDate` is present, we find the first piv that has a `date` (or `dateup`, if `query.sort` is `upload`) that's the same or less as `query.fromDate` (the same or more if `query.sort` is `oldest`).
+If we find such a piv, and its `start` coordinate is greater than the Y-coordinate currently displayed plus the height of a thumbnail (`CSS.pivWidths [1]`), we scroll down to it within a timeout set to 0ms (if we don't set the timeout, the scroll won't happen since the pivs have to first be placed in the DOM through `set Data.pivs`).
+The purpose of this scroll is to scroll down to the position determined by `fromDate`; this should only happen when the user enters to the app through a previous URL that contained a `fromDate` parameter.
       - If `State.open` is not set, it will set `Data.pivs` to the pivs returned by the query and, if `updateSelected` is enabled, it will then invoke `change` on `State.selected`.
 If we entered this conditional, the responder won't do anything else.
       - If we're here, `State.open` is set.
 We check whether the piv previously opened is still on the list of pivs returned by the query.
 If it is no longer in the query, it invokes `Data.pivs` and if `updateSelected` is enabled, it will then invoke `change` on `State.selected`.
 It will also invoke `exit fullscreen`.,If we entered this conditional, the responder won't do anything else.
       - If we're here, `State.open` is set and the piv previously opened is still contained in the current query.
 It will first set `State.open` and `Data.pivs` directly, without using events; it will then fire `change` events on both `State.open` and `Data.pivs`.
 Finally, if `updateSelected` is enabled, it will then invoke `change` on `State.selected`.